krakphp/symfony-messenger-redis/README.md

 ### Available Options

-Here are the available options that can be provided to the transport options array:
+Here are the available options that can be provided to the transport options array or as query parameters:

 - **blocking_timeout:**
   - *required:* no